Wake Up: Young Buddhists and non-Buddhists for a Healthy and Compassionate Society

 The Wake Up movement is inspired by Buddhism’s long tradition of wisdom and practices which help cultivate understanding and love; it is not based on beliefs or ideology.
 The spirit of our practice is close to the spirit of science; both help us cultivate an open and non-discriminating mind.
 We honor everyone’s diverse spiritual and cultural roots.
 You can join as a Christian, a Jew, a Muslim, as an agnostic or atheist, or member of any other spiritual or religious tradition.

 What we do

 We aspire to be a place of refuge, nourishment and support for anyone with an aspiration to transform their own suffering and contribute to a healthy and compassionate society.
-We gather every 2nd and 4th Wednesday of the week to practice sitting and walking meditation, to listen to a teaching, practice total relaxation, listen deeply to one another, and recite the Five Mindfulness Trainings.
+We gather every 2nd and 4th Monday of the month to practice sitting and walking meditation, to listen to a teaching, practice total relaxation, listen deeply to one another, and recite the Five Mindfulness Trainings.
 We also organize mindfulness events and retreats, and visit meditation practice centers together to refresh ourselves and strengthen our practice.
-We also organize music evenings, picnics, hikes and other special events or actions.
+We occasionally organize music evenings, picnics, hikes and other special events or actions.